Boxer briefs: Design

 The boxer brief design provides form-fitting coverage for the midsection from the waist to the thighs and are worn on the waist.
 They are usually made of a combination of cotton and spandex, polyester, or a soft, woven flannel material.
 Boxer brief designs can have either a keyhole fly, button (snap) front, pouch, or no fly at all.
 The waistband is usually a separate band of elastic material, often in a contrasting color to the main material.
 The elastic band often has the name of the manufacturer printed on it.
 There may also be additional elastic sewn around the bottom end of the thigh portion of the garment.
 Some boxer briefs have stitching on the rear to outline the buttocks and avoid a central seam.
 Boxer briefs are commonly used in athletics instead of, or in addition to, a jockstrap, but are common for everyday use as well.

+A variant that reaches to the knee or near it is marketed by Jockey as "midway briefs", and is also sold by other companies.
+Another variant are boxer briefs that have shorter leg sections than the standard type, called "trunk briefs" or "trunks".